itxwi/Cansat2025/README.md

 Contains helper functions <br />
 Mostly involving data management

+## Boot.py
+Will run the selected coordinator on boot

+# Coordinators
+The main controller program that links the modules together

+## King William
+First controller used for debugging.
+Will calibrate and display on screen sensor and gyro information.

 # Data organization
-state.json - config files as to which coordinator program to run, will contain orientation and velocity in future <br />
+state.json - config files as to which coordinator program to run, will contain orientation and velocity in future.
+Holds current data <br />
-log.json - dictionary, UTC time stamp followed by gyro data and sensor data
+log.json - dictionary, UTC time stamp followed by gyro data and sensor data, holds old data